You never know where you’ll be when disaster strikes, so having a knife you can carry in your pocket at all times is a good investment.

 Blade Length

-This comes down to personal preference and what you’re likely to be using the knife for.
+This comes down to personal preference and what you will likely use the knife for.

-Most of the knives we’ve reviewed are EDC knives with blades between 3 and 3.5 inches in length.
+Most of the knives we’ve reviewed are EDC knives with blades between 3 and 3.5 inches long.
 The longer the blade, the bigger the knife on your belt.

 Comfort and Grip

-How a knife feels in your hand is a very personal thing and not something that’s easy to judge when shopping online.
+How a knife feels in your hand is very personal and difficult to judge when shopping online.

 If you’re an experienced knife owner, you’ll already know what you’re looking for, but if this is your first decent knife, it’s worth getting your hands on a few different makes and models to get an idea of what style and size of blade you prefer.